-The Department of Biological and Environmental Sciences offers two majors: a B.S. in Biology and a B.S. in Environmental Science.
+The Department of Biology, Geology and Environmental Sciences offers two majors: a B.S. in Biology and a B.S. in Environmental Science.
 Each major consists of two parts: a core curriculum and a concentration of study.
-Biology majors must take the biology core curriculum and select a concentration of study in General Biology, Preprofessional (Premedical, Predental, Premedical Technology), or UTeaCh-Biology.
-Environmental Science majors must take the Environmental Science core curriculum and select a concentration of study in Biology, Chemistry, Engineering Science, Geology, Geographic and Cartographic Sciences, Mathematics, or Sociology/Anthropology.
+Biology majors must take the biology core curriculum and select a concentration of study in General Biology, Preprofessional (Premedical, Predental, Premedical Technology), or STEM Education.
+Environmental Science majors must take the Environmental Science core curriculum and select a concentration of study in Biodiversity, Conservation and Natural Resources; Earth, Atmosphere, and Geological Resources; Engineering Science; Environmental Health; Environmental Policy and Planning; or Geographic and Cartographic Sciences.
 In addition to requirements in the biology and environmental science majors, students must satisfy all university and general education requirements for graduation.

 UTC offers several programs of study that allow a student to be accepted into professional school without first earning a bachelor’s degree, or to receive a UTC bachelor’s degree after successful completion of the first year of professional school.
 Special preprofessional programs in dentistry, medical technology, medicine, cytotechnology, dental hygiene, pharmacy, and veterinary medicine are described in greater detail in the Pre-professional section.

-The Department of Biological and Environmental Sciences perceives that its role at the University of Tennessee at Chattanooga is to function as a vital part of the metropolitan university community in the promotion of scholarship, research, and service.
+The Department of Biology, Geology and Environmental Sciences perceives that its role at the University of Tennessee at Chattanooga is to function as a vital part of the metropolitan university community in the promotion of scholarship, research, and service.
 To carry out this role the department has the following mission:

 - To introduce students to the philosophy and methods of science through lecture, laboratory, and field experiences;

-- To provide courses and programs in biology and environmental sciences which have as their goal academic excellence and thereby provide an opportunity for students to obtain an education of a superior quality;
+- To provide courses and programs in biology and environmental science which have as their goal academic excellence and thereby provide an opportunity for students to obtain an education of a superior quality;

 - To assist students in preparing for post-graduate goals, whether to enter the work force or continue in formal education;